 - Decide the customer’s claim is legitimate and issue an immediate chargeback.

 - Send an inquiry to the merchant to gather more information about the case.

-It’s in Amex’s best interest to keep card members happy.
-As a result, the company will issue an immediate chargeback to the merchant in most cases; few situations require an inquiry.
-If an inquiry does get issued, however, the merchant can respond in one of four ways:
+The company will issue an immediate chargeback to the merchant in most cases.
+Few situations require an inquiry for more information.
+That said, Amex will sometimes submit a merchant inquiry to try and get more information.
+If an inquiry does get issued, the merchant can respond in one of four ways:

-- Issue a partial credit (and evidence to support the reduced refund amount).
+- Issue a partial credit, with evidence supporting the reduced refund amount.